 Learn to recognize other forms of child abuse and neglect, and how to respond as a mandated reporter.

 Mandated reporter laws are different in each state, for example, being a mandated reporter in Texas may be different than being a mandated reporter in California.
 Teaching definitions and indicators of sexual abuse, physical abuse, emotional abuse, and neglect, Darkness to Light’s mandated reporter training also teaches you about the legal obligations as a mandated reporter defined by your state.
 Building on the education provided in Stewards of Children®, Darkness to Light’s evidence-based training on preventing, recognizing, and reacting responsibly to child sexual abuse, this training is intended for educators but is broad enough for parents and caregivers, faith center staff, and youth serving organizations to benefit.
-It is highly recommended that participants complete Stewards of Children® prior to taking the course.
+Participants must complete Stewards of Children® prior to taking the course.

 WHAT ARE THE OUTCOMES?